FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 # ![Fz](https://avatars3.githubusercontent.com/u/7301270?s=25) Fuzzy Autocomplete for Xcode

-### Issues with OS X 10.10.2

-Due to a change in how notifications are sent in OS X 10.10.2 the plugin would fall into infinite recursion and crash Xcode on launch.
-The issue [has been fixed](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin/pull/57) (thanks, luosheng).
-If you are experiencing this problem [reinstall](#installation) the newest version.

 ## `FuzzyAutocomplete 2.1`

 This is a Xcode 5+ plugin that patches the autocomplete filter to work the same way the **Open Quickly** works.
 It performs very well, and the fuzzy matching actually uses Xcode's own `IDEOpenQuicklyPattern`.